SotosZarpas86/HotelManagementAPI/README.md

 The solution is implemented using clean architecture.
 It contains the following projects:

-1. Anixe.Core
+**1. Anixe.Core**

       This is the core project of the solution where all the Entities/Models and Abstractions are located.

-2. Anixe.Infrastructure
+**2. Anixe.Infrastructure**

       This project includes the implementation of the repositories and the database migrations.

-3. Anixe.Business
+**3. Anixe.Business**

       The implementation of the business logic of the API is located in this project.

-4. Anixe.API
+**4. Anixe.API**

       This is the entry project of the solution, and it contains the controllers and a custom exception handler middleware.

-5. Anixe.Tests
+**5. Anixe.Tests**

       The unit tests for the solution can be found in this project.